cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 Each keycap must define its label and what happens when the keycap is pressed.
 There are many different ways of doing this using the properties above.

-The simplest case is when pressing a key insert some Latex and its label is the fragment to be inserted.
+The simplest case is when pressing a key insert some LaTeX and its label is the fragment to be inserted.
 In that case, the `latex` property can be used to specify both the label and what happens when the key is pressed.